Archimedes Patti: Vietnam

-Patti stated that when he arrived in Kunming in March 1945, the French colonials were either unwilling or unable to assist him in establishing an American intelligence network in Indochina and so he turned to "the only source [available]", the Viet Minh.
+Patti stated that when he arrived in Kunming in March 1945, the French colonials were either unwilling or unable to assist him in establishing an American intelligence network in Indochina and so he turned to "the only source [available]," the Viet Minh.

 Patti was introduced to Ho Chi Minh by Colonel Austin Glass, the OSS expert in Indochina.
 Patti met Ho Chi Minh on the Indochinese-Chinese border in late April 1945.
-Ho Chi Minh agreed to provide intelligence to the allies if he could have "a line of communication with the allies."
+Ho agreed to provide intelligence to the allies if he could have "a line of communication with the allies."

 Patti later helped to co-ordinate some small attacks against the Japanese Imperial Army by using a small group of operatives known as the OSS Deer Team under the command of Major Allison K. Thomas, who worked directly with Ho Chi Minh in August 1945.

 OSS Maj.
 Archimedes Patti conferred with Võ Nguyên Giáp, 1945 Aug.

 Patti arrived in Hanoi on a mercy mission with an OSS agent, Carleton B. Swift, (Note: "Carleton Swift, a CIA employee, replaced Archimedes Patti as head of the O.S.S mission in Hanoi."
 In the interview, "Swift recounts why he got involved with Indochina and his experiences after he took the mission over from Patti.
 Swift recalls his impressions of Ho Chi Minh describing him as a slight man and Swift admits to not understand how Ho Chi Minh gained so much power.
 Swift discusses the way the Americans dealt with the North Vietnamese and the friendships that developed.") and a French government official, Jean Sainteny.
-His primary mission was to assist in the repatriation of allied prisoners-of-war, as the U.S. government feared reprisals against them by the Japanese after the Atomic bombings of Hiroshima and Nagasaki.
+His primary mission was to assist in the repatriation of allied prisoners-of-war, as the US government feared reprisals against them by the Japanese after the Atomic bombings of Hiroshima and Nagasaki.
 His secondary mission was to gather intelligence.

 Patti met with Ho Chi Minh on August 26, 1945, over lunch at his residence in Hanoi.
-Several days later, Ho Chi Minh read a draft of the Vietnamese Proclamation of Independence to him.

-Patti offered some corrections to the wording of the opening sentence, which Ho Chi Minh quoted from the U.S. Declaration of Independence.
-Ho also quoted the 1791 Declaration of the French Revolution and the motto "Liberty, equality, and fraternity", which "first appeared during the French Revolution."
+Several days later, Ho read a draft of the Vietnamese Declaration of independence to him.
+Patti offered some corrections to the wording of the opening sentence, which Ho quoted from the United States Declaration of Independence.
+Ho also quoted the 1791 Declaration of the French Revolution and the motto "liberty, equality, and fraternity." which "first appeared during the French Revolution."
 (Note: See the detailed analysis of the US Declaration of Independence (DoI) and the Vietnam DoI in Notes of Vietnam History.)
-The Vietnam Declaration of Independence has a similar structure as, but different in content from, the US Declaration of Independence since the histories and circumstances of the two countries were clearly different.

-Indeed, Ho Chi Minh had requested an actual copy of the U.S. Declaration of Independence from Colonel Austin Glass.
-On September 2, Ho Chi Minh declared independence, and some hours later, Patti had dinner with him.
-On the same day, Patti dispatched his Operational Priority communication: